Skip to main content

 Sources and Credits: Yako, Plat Decomp (1, 2, 3, 4, 5, 6), HGSS Decomp (1, 2, 3, 4, 5, 6)

 Reckless increases the power of moves that have recoil or crash damage by 20%, except Struggle.
-The battle logic calculates the increased damage by multiplying and dividing the move's power by explicitly defined values, in this case 12 and 10, respectively.
+The battle logic (more specifically, multiple move effect scripts) calculates the increased damage by multiplying the move's power by an explicitly defined value, in this case 12.

-However, the multiplier value is explicitly defined across six individual move effects that involve recoil or crash damage in the vanilla Pokémon games.
-This means six edits are needed to effectively change Reckless' damage multiplier.
+The multiplier value is explicitly defined across six individual move effect scripts that involve recoil or crash damage in the vanilla Pokémon games.
+This means six edits are required to effectively change Reckless' damage multiplier.

 Unpack the following NARCs, open the six specified files, and change the bytes at the provided offsets.
 Make sure to pack the NARC after saving all the files.

-1) Crash Damage if Move Misses (Hi Jump Kick, Jump Kick)
+1) Move Effect Script 45: Crash Damage if Move Misses (Hi Jump Kick, Jump Kick)

 GameNARC to unpackFileOffsetVanilla Byte